dreaminhex/fintech_devcon/README.md

 - 📂 `processor/` — Python + PostgreSQL Ariadne API
   - 🐳 `Dockerfile`

-## 1. Cheatcode - Start Everything
+## Option A: Cheatcode - Just Start Everything

 If you just want to follow along with the demo, simply run (from the root):